 “How long should I allocate for this?”

-“When should I tackle this?”
+“When should I tackle this to get the desired outcome?”

 The problem with each of those questions is the word “I”.